JamesHutchison/megamock/GUIDANCE.md

     assert Mega(logic_patch.mock).called_once_with(data_blob, date=today)
 ```

-`MegaMock` objects keep track of attribute assignments using the `mock.attr_assignments` attribute.
-This
-is usually not needed, but in some uncommon cases, can be a helpful debugging tool when a mock goes through
-a complex logic path that mutates it and the end result is not what was expected.

-Similarly, spied objects have `mock.spied_access` which tracks the name and value of spied members, and their
-access times.
-If you're not hitting the expected logic paths, this, combined with attr_assignments, can be helpful.

 Use `megainstance` to go from a mock class to the mock instance.
-This is typically used by `MegaPatch`. `MegaMock` will automatically
+This is typically used by `MegaPatch`.
-create a mock instance of a passed in class, but you can change
+`MegaMock` will automatically create a mock instance of a passed in class, but you can change
 this behavior by setting `instance=False` when creating the mock.

 This library was written with a leaning towards `pytest`, which is a popular testing library.
 See [usage](README.md#usage-pytest) in